 The three-dimensional x-ray gives the health care provider very important information which is accurate and makes the diagnosis and treatment planning far more easier.
 Patients can participate in the diagnosis and truly feel good about the treatment plan.
 The health care provider can perform the process in only a few short seconds.
 The patients can easily see and understand why you might elect a certain treatment.
 They are far more apt to accept the treatment if they can visualize the situation in their mouth.
 Since all the information is digitalized and kept on the computer, it is simple to store, takes up no room, and can easily be emailed.

 3 D x-Rays Help Diagnose Abscessed Teeth

 3 D x-rays are great for diagnosing root tip abscesses, quality of the bone as far as height, thickness, and undercuts are concerned, and nerve pathways for implant placement.
-Tumors, impactions, root tips, sinuses, and broken teeth are also easily diagnosed.
+A three-dimensional x-ray can also help easily diagnose tumors, impactions, root tips, sinuses, and broken teeth.

 A modern dental office now should be equipped with a 3 D CT cone beam x-ray.